penguinrust/Capstone-Project/README.md

 ### AI Limitations

-Although AI was a powerful tool in the development of Gaming Community Hub, its usage had some limitations:
+Although AI was a powerful tool in the development of The Gaming Community Hub, its usage had some limitations:
 - Occasionally provided outdated information requiring verification
 - Sometimes suggested overly complex solutions for simple problems
 - Required careful review and testing of all suggested code